Wild's winning streak reaches eight games with 5-2 win at San Jose

 Just 3:29 into the period, the Sharks spoiled Talbot's shutout bid when Jonathan Dahlen tipped in a shot from Erik Karlsson.

-They remained a challenge the rest of the way, with Tomas Hertl burying a rebound with 6:34 remaining to cut San Jose's deficit to one on its lone power-play goal in three tries.
+They remained a challenge the rest of the way, with Tomas Hertl burying a rebound with 6:34 remaining to cut San Jose's deficit to 1 on its lone power play goal in three tries.

 Not until Greenway dumped the puck into an empty net at 18:12 while fending off Burns did the Wild stall the Sharks.
-Kaprizov racked up another empty-net goal 32 seconds later, his 10th goal of the season.
+Kirill Kaprizov racked up another empty-net goal 32 seconds later, his 10th goal of the season.
+He also picked up an assist on Eriksson Ek's goal, and his seven-game point streak is the longest of his NHL career.

+But that isn't the only impressive streak in the NHL right now.

 "We're happy that the guys keep doing the right things," coach Dean Evason said.
 "You could go the other way sometimes, and we're not.
 We're staying the course."